-In addition to the Implementation Policies, there must be administrative processes to guide project specific scoping, budgeting and design decisions, ensure accountability in diverse areas, and review and advise the administration on decisions and allow for exceptions to plans and policies, within a coherent decision making structure.
+In addition to the Implementation Policies, there must be administrative processes to guide project specific scoping, budgeting and design decisions, ensure accountability in diverse areas, and review and advise the administration on decisions and allow for interpretation of the LRDP within a coherent decision making structure.
+Details of the Campus Design Approval Process are articulated in the Physical Design Framework.

-To provide this structure, there will be four standing committees appointed by the Chancellor to advise the administrative leadership.
-Their role is to review, comment, and make recommendations to the Campus Architect and Chancellor on district plans and on individual projects or initiatives.
-Their membership is intended to bring the multiple perspectives of the campus communities or technical or professional constituencies in the campus physical end environmental development process.
+To provide this structure, there will be standing committees appointed by the Chancellor to advise the administrative leadership.
+Their role is to review, comment, and make recommendations to the Campus Director of Physical and Environmental Planning (who is responsible for the LRDP) and Chancellor on physical and environmental planning policy, project conformance with the LRDP and relevant regulations, and initiatives.
+Their membership is intended to bring the multiple perspectives of the campus communities or technical or professional constituencies in the campus physical and environmental development process.